shentonfreude/pave/README.txt

 They then ...

 Documentation
 =============

-See the docs/ directory for installation, todo, and warts information.
+See the docs/source/ directory for installation, todo, and warts information.
+Sources are in source, and after following the install directions, you should have neatly formatted documents in docs/build/html/.